SandraParriaud/Phototouch/README.md

   //set(0, 0, cam);
 }
 ```
-To save the capture you've juste made in a file
+To save the capture you've juste made in a file, add a new loop :
 ```javascript
 void keyPressed() {
   saveFrame("capture.png");